coumbaya/feta/README.md

 # Testing FETA with FedBench queries' traces

 In order to test FETA's fonctionality you may use as input traces of FedBench's Cross Domaian and Life Science collections, captured by using either FedX or ANAPSID.
-In the directory <name> you can find traces of queries executed in isolation while in the directory <name> traces of queries executed in concurrency.
+In the directory <name> you can find traces of queries executed in isolation while in the directory <name> traces of queries of the same collection executed concurrently.

 # About and Contact